Ace-Jr/divine-s_portfolio/moneyTalks/README.md

 This project explores the famous *Soccernomics* claim that a club’s wage bill is the best predictor of their league position.

 ## Scope
-Focus is on all teams that have not been relegated since 2015 (10-Season Window).
+The focus is on all teams that have not been relegated since 2015 (a 10-season window).
+Collecting the following data points: Club, Season, Total Wage Bill, Revenue, Wage/Revenue Ratio, League Position, and Points.
+Optional points(For deeper analysis): Squad Age, GD, XG, Transfer Spent Per Position, Wage Spent Per Position.

 ### Teams
 - Arsenal
 - Everton